 This app, also called Dark Sky, is a very useful tool on cloud cover and rain forecasts, and often catches things that other weather forecasts don’t.

-So How Do I Get Away From Light Pollution?
+So How Far Do I Need To Get Away From Light Pollution?

 if you’re an iPhone user, the best app to use to find a dark sky is Dark Sky Finder by Skidmore Properties, LLC .
 If you’re not an iPhone user, you can find similar apps!